-Stock is valued at the lower of cost and net realisable value using the FIFO basis.
+Unsold uniforms, stationery and catering stocks are valued at the lower of cost or net realisable value.

 Taxation

 The academy trust is considered to pass the tests set out in Paragraph 1 Schedule 6 of the Finance Act 2010 and therefore it meets the definition of a charitable company for UK corporation tax purposes.